configcat/docs/website/docs/sdk-reference/elixir.md

 ```

 The following example shows how to set the _Log Level_ on the internal _ConfigCat_ logger.
-put the following code into your application.ex file and runs it on start:
+Put the following code into your application.ex file and run it on start:

 ```elixir
 defp set_config_cat_log_level do